-At full capacity the expansion of the tablets plant for the treatment of swimming pool water at the Ercros factory in Sabiñánigo
+Expansion of tablets plant for swimming pool water treatment at Ercros factory in Sabiñánigo reaches full capacity

 Sabiñánigo - The expansion of the production capacity of the ATCC plant of the Ercros factory in Sabiñánigo already works at full capacity, which has allowed the manufacture of this product to be increased by 6,000 t/year to reach 28,000 t/year.
 The cost of the investment has amounted to 14 million euros.